 Not whenever you have an event.

 Your need should be the only reason why you must invite a team building speaker.
-Remember, I told you that your team leaders can do better if you will train them in team leadership.
+Remember, team leaders can do better if you will train them in team leadership.

-You Must Make Him Speak During the Most Appropriate Event
+Make Him or Her Speak During the Most Appropriate Event

-You can make your team building speaker share ideas before your crises management seminars.
-Inspire team spirit because crises management is a team effort.
+You can make your team building speaker share ideas before your crisis management seminars.
+Inspire team spirit because crisis management is a team effort.

 Make him speak before you conduct your strategic or business planning.
 Most of these sessions are on numbers.
 It is more effective to remind them that you are planning and strategizing not just for profits but for people.
 And your people are the makers of your success.

 Make him speak during anniversaries.
 Excellent teamwork speakers know precisely how to recognize the efforts given by everyone to make things happen.
 Of course, he is not there to replace the inspirational speech of the CEO or the Chairman of the Board.